Some ring-theoretic properties of A_inf: Adic glueing

 \section{Adic glueing}

 We next show that vector bundles on $\Spec \bA_{\rinf}$ can be constructed by glueing not just for a Zariski covering, but for a covering in the setting of adic spaces; this result is used in \cite{s-berkeley} as part of the construction of mixed-characteristic local shtukas.
 In the process, we prove a somewhat more general result.

-Before proceeding, we recall a key result concerning vector bundles on adic affinoid spaces.
-Our terminology generally follows that of \cite{kl1}, especially \cite[\S 2.4]{kl1}. \begin{prop}[Kedlaya-Liu] Let $A$ be a complete f-adic ring, and $A^+$ a subring of integral elements in $A$, both in the sense of Huber \cite{huber-book}.
-Assume further that $A$ is \emph{Tate} (i.e., $A$ contains a topologically nilpotent unit) and $(A,A^+)$ is \emph{sheafy} (i.e., the structure presheaf on $\Spa(A,A^+)$ is a sheaf).
-Then the global sections functor defines an equivalence of categories between vector bundles on $\Spa(A,A^+)$ and finite projective $A$-modules. \end{prop} \begin{proof} See \cite[Theorem~2.7.7]{kl1}. \end{proof}
+Along the way, we will use results of Buzzard--Verberkmoes \cite{buzzard-verberkmoes}, Mihara \cite{mihara}, and Kedlaya--Liu \cite{kl1}.

+We begin by summarizing various definitions from Huber's theory of adic spaces, as described in \cite{huber-book}.
+See also \cite[Lecture~1]{aws}. \begin{defn} We say that a topological ring $A$ is \emph{f-adic} if there exists an open subring $A_0$ of $A$ (called a \emph{ring of definition}) whose induced topology is the adic topology for some finitely generated ideal of $A_0$ (called an \emph{ideal of definition}).
+Such a ring is \emph{Tate} if it contains a topologically nilpotent unit; in certain cases (as in \cite[Lecture~1]{aws}), one may prefer to instead assume only that the topologically nilpotent elements generate the unit ideal, but we will not do this here.

+We will only need to consider f-adic rings which are complete for their topologies, which we refer to as \emph{Huber rings}.
+Beware that this definition is not entirely standard: some authors use the term \emph{Huber ring} as a synonym for \emph{f-adic ring} without the completeness condition.

+For $A$ a Huber ring, let $A^\circ$ denote the subring of power-bounded elements of $A$; we say that $A$ is \emph{uniform} if $A^\circ$ is bounded in $A$.
+(This implies that $A$ is reduced, but not conversely.)
+A \emph{ring of integral elements} of $A$ is a subring of $A^\circ$ which is open and integrally closed in $A$.

+A \emph{Huber pair} is a pair $(A,A^+)$ in which $A$ is a Huber ring and $A^+$ is a ring of integral elements of $A$.
+To such a pair, we may associate the topological space $\Spa(A,A^+)$ of equivalence classes of continuous valuations on $A$ which are bounded by 1 on $A^+$.
+This space may be topologized in such a way that a neighborhood basis is given by subspaces of the form

+for some $f_1,\dots,f_n,g \in A$ which generate an open ideal; such spaces are called \emph{rational subspaces} of $\Spa(A,A^+)$.
+(When $A$ is Tate, every open ideal of $A$ is the unit ideal, and so the condition $v(g) \neq 0$ becomes superfluous.)
+For this topology, $\Spa(A,A^+)$ is quasicompact and even a \emph{spectral space} in the sense of Hochster \cite{hochster}.